 Our culture of care in the Covid era

-Note: These practices may change as government guidelines evolve.
-In addition, we may have to cancel a performance if a team member becomes ill or the pandemic worsens in our area.
-We’ll keep you informed.
-Please make sure you’re receiving City Lights emails so you won’t miss important updates.
-You can sign up in the right-hand column of this page (scroll down if you’re viewing this on mobile).
+Note: Practices may change as government guidelines evolve.
+In addition, we may have to cancel a show if a team member becomes ill or the pandemic worsens in our area.
+Please make sure you receive City Lights emails so you won’t miss key updates.

 Before you enter the theater

 - Are you feeling ill?
 Do you have any worrisome symptoms?
 Please stay home if you aren’t well, and don’t worry about your tickets.
 We’ll be happy to exchange them for another performance, free of charge.

 - We continue to recommend wearing masks indoors, but we are no longer requiring them, except at select performances.
 (Feb.
 4, 9 and 12 at Miss You Like Hell are mask-required performances.)

 - City Lights recommends the Covid vaccination and booster, but is no longer requiring it of audience members.

 At the box office